Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Analysis of Brain Artery Trees

+The starting point for our analysis are the persistence diagrams available at \url{https://marron.web.unc.edu/brain-artery-tree-data/}, and not the original 3D point clouds.
+From these, we compute degree $p=1$, $K=100$-dimensional persistence landscapes.
 Information on the sex of each subject is also available along with the tree data.
-We investigate differences between mean persistence landscapes, computed from degree $p=1$ homology persistence diagrams, grouped by sex.
-One major finding of \cite{bendich_2016} is the existence of sex differences in their mean degree $p=1$ feature vectors $\{b_{ij}-d_{ij}\}$.
+We investigate differences between mean persistence landscapes grouped by sex.
+One major finding of \cite{bendich_2016} is the existence of sex differences in their mean degree $p=1$ feature vectors $\{d_{i,j} - b_{i,j}\}_{i=1,j=1}^{98,100}$.
 For convenience, we denote the mean landscape for the male (female) group following alignment (within each group) by $\hat \mu^m_{\text{a}}\ (\hat \mu^f_{\text{a}})$, and pointwise mean computed without alignment for the males (females) by $\hat \mu^m\ (\hat \mu^f)$.

-The means $\hat \mu^m_{\text{a}}$ and $\hat \mu^f_{\text{a}}$ are shown in the top of Figure \ref{brainMean}(a)-(b), respectively.
-The difference between the means is obtained by first aligning the group means to the common pooled mean and then taking their difference, where all operations are carried out under the SRVF representation; this difference is shown in the top row of panel (c).
+The means $\hat \mu^m_{\text{a}}$ and $\hat \mu^f_{\text{a}}$ are shown in the top row of Figure \ref{brainMean}(a)-(b), respectively.
+The difference between the means is obtained by first aligning the group means to the common pooled mean (computed with alignment) and then taking their difference, where all operations are carried out under the SRVF representation; this difference is shown in the top row of panel (c).
 The bottom row of Figure \ref{brainMean}(a)-(c) shows the pointwise means $\hat \mu^m$ and $\hat \mu^f$, and the corresponding $(\hat \mu^m-\hat \mu^f)$, when no alignment is carried out.
-The difference between the pointwise means has very large features.
+The difference between the pointwise means has very large features indicating topological and geometric structural differences across males and females.
 However, these features are essentially non-existent in the difference of the aligned means. \emph{This indicates that the large difference in the pointwise means is potentially due to misalignment, and can be construed as topological noise}.